 Contractors often face some unique challenges, from finding their next role, to avoiding mistakenly breaching a client’s IP.
 As part of a special series for contractors, Hiscox claims specialist Chris Charlton examined the most common claims against IT contractors and how to prevent them.

 The new year often means tax return season for many freelancers and small businesses as they rush to get their self-assessment forms in before the January deadline.
 If you’re unsure if you need to create a tax return or what the key dates and numbers are, Easy Accountancy provided us with a simple infographic on everything you need to know about a self assessment tax return.

 Image rights can be one of the most complicated aspects of intellectual property law, especially if you’re working in the media, marketing and PR world.
 Hiscox Sam Newman shows us, with a little help from Rod Stewart, why it’s important to do due diligence on your image rights.

 This was the month we introduced our new expert columnists to Hiscox Informed.
 IT expert, and veteran of the start-up world, Mike Briercliffe discussed the importance of data security in a world of increasingly disruptive technology, while former BBC journalist turned social media trainer Sue Llewellyn looked at why so many companies embark on social activity without a proper plan.

 Do you know when your professional indemnity cover starts from?
 In a practical guide to a technical industry term, Hiscox’s Sam Newman looked at the retroactive date and it’s importance to understanding what you are covered for.

 As ever, we love to hear your opinions, so do let us know in the comments below if there’s anything you’d like to see us cover on this site.
-And if you need to contact us about your business insurance, you can see all contact details and Christmas opening times here.
+If you need to contact us about your business insurance, you can see our Christmas opening times and contact details here.